awsdocs/amazon-route53-docs/doc_source/domain-register.md

 1. For all TLDs, you'll receive an email when your domain registration has been approved\.

    To determine the current status of your request, see [Viewing the Status of a Domain Registration](domain-view-status.md)\.

+1. \(Optional\) We configure the domain to automatically renew as the expiration date approaches\.
+If you want to change this setting, see [Enabling or Disabling Automatic Renewal for a Domain](domain-enable-disable-auto-renewal.md)\.

 1. When domain registration is complete, your next step depends on whether you want to use Route 53 or another DNS service as the DNS service for the domain: